joakiol/FaceRecognition/README.md

 - main.py contains code to get plots in report.

 All the functions are run from the main.
 They are listed with a comment of what they do.
 Data is not added to git, since data is images that requires a lot of space.
-To run code, data from ORL database must be downloaded and added to folder with structure /Images/s<#individual>/<#image>, where #individual = {1, ..., 40} and #image = {1, ..., 10} for ORL database, and /Images/d<#individual>/<#image>, where #individual = {1, ..., 10} and #image = {1, ..., 10} for ORL database.
+To run code, data from ORL/Yale database must be downloaded and added to folder with structure /Images/s<#individual>/<#image>, where #individual = {1, ..., 40} and #image = {1, ..., 10} for ORL database, and /Images/d<#individual>/<#image>, where #individual = {1, ..., 10} and #image = {1, ..., 10} for Yale database.
 Ex: Images/s21/7..